sparkdotfi/spark-vaults-v2/README.md

 ## Overview

 Spark Vaults V2 is an ERC4626-compliant yield-bearing vault that implements a continuous rate accumulation mechanism.
 Users can deposit assets and earn yields through the Spark Savings Rate (SSR), with all interest automatically compounded into their share value.
+The value created in this vault comes from the ability of a permissioned actor (`TAKER_ROLE`, which is set to be the Spark Liquidity Layer) to pull liquidity and deploy it into yield bearing strategies, and then `transfer` the assets back into the vault to maintain liquidity for withdrawals.
+The value that this actor owes to the vault at any given time is `assetsOutstanding() = totalAssets() - asset.balanceOf(address(this))`.

+Spark Vaults V2 is a fork of sUSDS, sharing much of the same functionality.
+The key differences between these two contracts are:
+- Using OZ AccessControl instead of `rely/deny` and `wards`.
+- Introducing new roles:
+  - `DEFAULT_ADMIN_ROLE`: Can upgrade the implementation and set `ssr` bounds.
+  - `SETTER_ROLE`: Can set the `ssr`.
+  - `TAKER_ROLE`: Can remove liquidity from the vault for the purposes of deploying and earning yield.
+- Removing all integration with DSS.
+- The ability to draw liquidity to deploy into yield bearing strategies with `take`.
+- New convenience functions:
+  - `nowChi()` returns the current value of the conversion rate at the current timestamp.
+  - `assetsOf(address)` returns the underlying value of a given users position at the current timestamp.
+  - `assetsOutstanding()` returns the value of assets that are not available as immediate liquidity in the vault at the current timestamp.
+- Reordering and styling of functions.

 ## Features

-- **ERC4626 Compliance**: Full implementation of the ERC4626 vault standard
+- **ERC4626 Compliance**: Full implementation of the ERC4626 vault standard.
-- **Continuous Rate Accumulation**: Automatic yield distribution through chi
+- **Continuous Rate Accumulation**: Automatic yield distribution through per-second rate accumulation based on a set rate (`ssr`).
-- **Referral System**: Built-in referral tracking
+- **Referral System**: Built-in referral tracking.
-- **Upgradeable**: UUPS upgradeable contract architecture
+- **Upgradeable**: UUPS upgradeable contract architecture.
-- **Role-Based Access Control**: Granular permissions for different operations
+- **Role-Based Access Control**: Granular permissions for different operations.
-- **EIP-712 Permit Support**: Gasless approvals using EIP-712 signatures
+- **EIP-712 Permit Support**: Gasless approvals using EIP-712 signatures.

 ## Architecture